natalieagus/50002/docs/Software/m_cacheissues.md

 				compute the content's address
 				and update physical memory

-		// at this point the cache line is safe to be overwritten if DM cache:
+	// at this point the cache line is safe to be overwritten or HIT if DM cache:
 		write higher T bits of A to the
 		TAG field of the selected cache line,